 KRISTIAN ZAMBRANA | DIRECTOR OF VISITOR SERVICES

 Kristian Zambrana graduated from the University of South Florida with his Bachelor of Arts degree in Psychology.
 Kristian started at the Science Center in 2009 as a volunteer and has held many positions with us before joining the Education team as our Camp Manager in 2014.
 After a decade of service, he now acts as our Director of Visitor Services, where his passion for delivering the best guest experience continues to push the Science Center to new heights.

-As Creative Director, Esteban oversees all aspects of design and photography for the Science Center.
+As Director of Exhibits and Design, Esteban oversees the permanent exhibit program and all aspects of design and photography for the Science Center.
 Esteban joined the Science Center team in 2009 after graduating from Florida Atlantic University with a BFA in Graphic Design.
 Esteban has been responsible for the rebranding of both the South Florida Science Center in 2013 as well as the more recent Cox Science Center in 2021, graphic design for the Florida Hall, Science Trail and Hall of Discovery, and project management for the Journey Through the Human Brain exhibition.